Inheritance Tax Excepted Estate: What You Need to Know

 What is the Nil Rate Band?

-The Nil Rate Band is a tax-free allowance that applies to Inheritance Tax.
+The Nil Rate Band is a outside the scope of IHT allowance that applies to Inheritance Tax.
 We will discuss the current Nil Rate Band and how it applies to different scenarios, helping you understand how to make the most of this exemption.

 How do trusts affect Inheritance Tax?

-Trusts can be used to minimize Inheritance Tax liability, but the rules surrounding trusts can be complex.
+Trusts can be used to reduce your inheritance tax liability, but the rules surrounding trusts can be complex.
 We will explore the different types of trusts and their relevance to estate planning, helping you make informed decisions.

 What are the reporting requirements for Inheritance Tax?